matthewgetz/rotini/website/versioned_docs/version-1.1.3/index.md

 Command property "examples" must be of type "array" and can only contain indexes of type "string".

 #### command.operation
 Command property "operation" must be of type "function".
-All command operations are passed the object defined in the [T_CommandOperationProperties](#t_commandoperationproperties) type definition.

 ```js
 const command: I_Command = {